sprasadhpy/NMT-Using-the-Attention-Based-Model/README.md

 # NMT-Using-the-Attention-Based-Model
 The source text  is first fed into the encoder, which transforms it into a thought vector.
 This dense representation is then fed into a decoder, along with the original translation in the target language during training.
-This serves as preconditioning on the decoder, which learns the corresponding translation based on the original translation that's fed while training.
+This serves as preconditioning on the decoder, which learns the corresponding translation based on the original translation that's fed while training./n

 The encoder may not be able to capture long-term dependencies.
-To overcome this problem, the attention mechanism was introduced by Bahdanau et al. in their paper Neural Machine Translation by Jointly Learning to Align and Translate ( enclosed in this repository)
+To overcome this problem, the attention mechanism was introduced by Bahdanau et al. in their paper Neural Machine Translation by Jointly Learning to Align and Translate (enclosed in this repository)